koding/kdlearn/guides/getting-started-python.md

 in full detail, so that we can keep this a sanely short beginner tutorial, and not a book.

-To help illustrate this concept, lets add our own Decorator.
+To help explain decorators, lets add our own Decorator.

 ```python
 def from_py(hello):